 Disney Wonder Activities for Young Ones and Families

 Pool areas and various youth clubs are also aboard the Disney Wonder, like all other Disney cruises.
 But exclusive to the Wonder’s Oceaneer Club is Frozen Adventures.
 It features Frozen characters, such as Elsa, Anna, and Olaf.
-Kids can also play their favorite video games at the Quarter Masters arcade.
+Kids can play their favorite video games at the Quarter Masters arcade as well.

 Disney Wonder Activities for Grown-Ups